-Table 152.
+Table 160.
 MFTX - TnPRSC register description: address offset MFTX_BASE_ADDR+0x10

 Bit Field name Reset RW Description

 7:0 TnPRSC 0x00 RW The clock prescaler register is an 8-bit RW register.
 It contains the current value of the clock prescaler, which determines the timer clock prescaler ratio.
 The register value can be changed at any time.
 In all operating modes except pulse-train (mode1a), a modified value is used upon an underflow of the internal prescaler counter.
 In mode 1a, the new value is used either upon start of a new pulse train (a write to TnPTSE), or upon an event on TnB (if TnPTET=1).
 The timer clock is generated by dividing the system clock by TnPRSC + 1.
-Therefore, the maximum timer clock frequency is equal to the frequency of the system clock (TnPRSC = 0x00), and the minimum timer clock is the frequency of the system clock divided by 256 (TnPRSC = 0xFF).
+Therefore, the maximum timer clock frequency is equal to the frequency of the system clock divided by 256 (TnPRSC = 0x00), and the minimum timer clock is the frequency of the system clock divided by 256 (TnPRSC = 0xFF).

 31:8 RESERVED 0x0 RW RESERVED

-Table 153.
+Table 161.
 MFTX - TnCKC register description: address offset MFTX_BASE_ADDR+0x14

 Bit Field name Reset RW Description 2:0 TnC1CSEL 0x0 RW Determines the clock mode for the Timer/Counter 1: 000b: No clock (Timer/Counter 1 stopped).
 001b: System clock with configurable prescaler (register TnPRSC).
 010b: External event on TnB (mode 1 and 3 only).
 011b: Pulse accumulate (mode 1 and 3 only).
-5:3 TnC2CSEL 0x0 RW Determines the clock mode for the Timer/Counter 2: • 000b: No clock (Timer/Counter 2 stopped).
+5:3 TnC2CSEL 0x0 RW Determines the clock mode for the Timer/Counter 2: 000b: No clock (Timer/Counter 2 stopped).
+001b: System clock with configurable prescaler (register TnPRSC).
+010b: External event on TnB (mode 1 and 3 only).
+011b: Pulse accumulate (mode 1 and 3 only).
 31:6 RESERVED 0x0 RW RESERVED

-Table 154.
+Table 162.
 MFTX - TnMCTRL register description: address offset MFTX_BASE_ADDR+0x18

-Bit Field name Reset RW Description 1:0 TnMDSEL 0x0 RW MFT mode select: • 00b: Mode 1 or 1a: PWM mode and system timer or pulse train mode • 01b: Mode 2: Dual-input capture mode and system timer • 10b: Mode 3: Dual independent mode Timer/Counter mode • 11b: Mode 4: Single timer and single input capture mode 2 TnAEDG 0x0 RW Configure the TnA edge polarity for trigging an action: 0: Input is sensitive to falling edges.
+Bit Field name Reset RW Description 1:0 TnMDSEL 0x0 RW MFT mode select: 00b: Mode 1 or 1a: PWM mode and system timer or pulse train mode 01b: Mode 2: Dual-input capture mode and system timer 10b: Mode 3: Dual independent mode Timer/Counter mode 11b: Mode 4: Single timer and single input capture mode 2 TnAEDG 0x0 RW Configure the TnA edge polarity for trigging an action: 0: Input is sensitive to falling edges.
 1: Input is sensitive to rising edges.
 3 TnBEDG 0x0 RW Configure the TnB edge polarity for trigging an action: 0: Input is sensitive to falling edges.
 1: Input is sensitive to rising edges.
 4 TnAEN 0x0 RW Enables TnA to either function as a preset input or as a PWM output depending on the mode of operation.
 If the bit is set (1) while operating in the dual-input capture mode (mode 2), a transition on TnA causes TnCNT1 to be preset to 0xFFFF.
-In the remaining modes of operation, setting TnAEN enables TnA to function as a PWM output 0: TnA input disable.
-1: TnA input enable.
+In the remaining modes of